 12. Although significant progress is evident, several challenges remain.
 Nepal continues to face significant challenges in ensuring that health care improvements are distributed equitably to all segments of society.
 Geographic and income-related inequalities in population health outcomes remain large and are increasing (Figure 4).
 For example, not only is the decline not uniform, some regions have actually seen an increase in infant mortality over time: while infant mortality has declined nationally over the period 2001-2006, the mid-western development region actually saw an increase over the same time period.
-And the decline in infant mortality rates for the poorest quintile lagged behind the decline seen in the richest quintile (Figure 4).
-In addition, a recent survey shows that almost 50% of children under five were malnourished in Nepal.6
+The decline in infant mortality rates for the poorest quintile lagged behind the decline seen in the richest quintile (Figure 4).
+In addition, a recent survey shows that almost 50 percent of children under five were malnourished in Nepal.5

-FIGURE 4.
-INFANT MORTALITY RATE INEQUALITY TRENDS, 1996-2006
+Figure 4.
+Infant mortality rate inequality trends, 1996-2006